Azure/azure-quickstart-templates/101-webapp-with-aspnet/GettingStarted.md

 # WebApp with ASPNET

-The purpose of this ARM Template is **deploy a webapp with aspnet** using a **web app**.
+The purpose of this ARM Template is **deploy a web app with ASP.NET** using a **web app**.

-But let¡s undertand a bit better how all this work.
+But let¡s understand a bit better how all this work.

 ## Overview

 Azure App Service is an HTTP-based service for hosting web applications, REST APIs, and mobile back ends.
-You can develop in your favorite language, be it .NET, .NET Core, Java, Ruby, Node.js, PHP, or Python.
+You can develop in your favourite language, be it .NET, .NET Core, Java, Ruby, Node.js, PHP, or Python.
 Applications run and scale with ease on both Windows and Linux-based environments.

 ## Pre Deployment Steps